eertrj/Network-Topology-Study/web-README.md

 **Configure**: Adjust parameters in left panel
 **Navigate**: Use playback controls or progress bar

-The web visualization provides an intuitive, interactive way to explore GlucoXe's message propagation algorithms with real-time control and immediate visual feedback.
+The web visualization provides an intuitive, interactive way to explore network message propagation algorithms with real-time control and immediate visual feedback.